 It’s impossible to say which are the best Tokyo neighborhoods.
 Each of them has a certain vibe to it.
 You have to be there in order to feel it.
 But you’ll need an eternity to visit all the neighborhoods thoroughly.
 I picked 8 typical Tokyo neighborhoods to present you with.
 I worked with four fellow bloggers to get an objective view and different recommendations.
-I hope these help you choose which places to visit when you travel to Tokyo.
+I hope this helps you choose which places to visit when you travel to Tokyo.
+After deciding which is the best Tokyo neighborhood for you, you’ll need accommodation.
+Airbnbs are value-for-money in Japan.
+Here’s a list of some of the most stylish Tokyo Airbnbs.

 Shinjuku is one of Tokyo’s main entertainment hubs, so you’ll have no shortage of things to see and do.
 And if you visit on a Sunday or a holiday, some of the roads close to become a pedestrian-only zone, known as a hokousha tengoku (歩行者天国) or hokoten (ホコ天 ).